Our Holiday Dinners for February - 1921

 A large red heart made of crepe paper and decorated with fat cupids and one or two little red devils is used for the centerpiece.

-Place cards are red hearts fastened to red ribbons leading from the centerpiece to each place and favors may be either a fat little cupid or a red rosebud.
+Place cards are red hearts fastened to red ribbons leading from the centerpiece to each place, and favors may be either a fat little cupid or a red rosebud.
 Little crepe paper baskets with cupids on the handles may hold salted nuts or candies.

-Candle shades made of four hearts or made of plain paper with cupids or lovers' knots appliqued on are most attractive.
+Candle shades made of four hearts or made of plain paper with cupids or lovers' knots appliqued are most attractive.

 Old-fashioned lace paper Valentines make lovely place cards.
 Candleshades fashioned from these pasted on a thin cardboard or stiff paper foundation make beautiful candleshades of unique design.